-This year marks the 45th anniversary of the classic children’s picture book The Hungry Little Caterpillar and to celebrate this and the official start of spring, I’ve put together five great butterfly activities for you to enjoy with the kiddos.
-I’m also excited to partner with Outdoor Toy Boutique for a spring giveaway!
-Make sure to enter by using the Rafflecopter at the end of this post for a chance to win a painted lady butterfly kit, including five caterpillars, food for larvae stage, nectar, host plant and butterfly enclosure!
+This year marks the 45th anniversary of the classic children’s picture book The Hungry Little Caterpillar and to celebrate this and the official start of spring, I’ve put together five fun butterfly activities for kids for you to enjoy together.

 Plant a Monarch habitat